 UT and McCombs Email Addresses

 To set up the McCombs email address, you must log into McCombs Online Resources (MOR) in order to confirm or change the format of the email address.
-In the UTMail tab in MOR, you will see that the default format for your McCombs email address will be: Firstname.Lastname.firstname.lastname@example.org. ("17" indicates that you are graduating in 2017.)
+In the UTmail tab in MOR, you will see that the default format for your McCombs email address will be: Firstname.Lastname.email@example.com. ("18" indicates that you are graduating in 2018.)
 If no changes are necessary, please click "Confirm Email Address."
-If you go by a name different from the one listed, you will enter your preferred first and last name, and then click "Update McCombs UTMail Address."
-Your McCombs email address will be added to your UTMail account within two weeks of confirming or updating.
+If you go by a name different from the one listed, you will enter your preferred first and last name, and then click "Update McCombs UTmail Address."
+Your McCombs email address will be added to your UTmail account within two weeks of confirming or updating.